Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Member-centric analysis of certifications and transactions

-In previous section, we studied how new links occur in $ \mathcal{C} $ and $ \mathcal{T}_{MM} $ using a direct link-based approach.
-In this section, we go further using the topology of both streams to gain more insights.

-A key concept in graph theory is the one of neighborhoods.
-For a directed link stream $ L = (T,V,E) $ the definition of the neighborhood of node $v \in V$, as given in \cite{weighted_stream_graphs}, is the following cluster:
+In the previous section, we studied how new links where occurring in $ \mathcal{C} $ and $ \mathcal{T}_{MM} $ using a simple link-based approach.
+In this section, we wish to go further and exploit the topology of both streams to gain more insights.
+A widely used topological concept in graph theory is the one of neighborhoods and egonets.
+For a stream graph $ S = (T,V,W,E) $ the definition of the neighborhood of node $v \in V$, as given in \cite{stream_graphs}, is the following cluster:

 A neighborhood is thus composed of temporal nodes rather than simple nodes for static graphs.
-We also consider the neighborhood of the undirected induced graph $ G(S) $:
+We also consider the neighborhood of the induced graph $ G(S) $: